jmiddleton/cassandra-fhir-index/README.md

 ## Quick start

-The example uses a Docker container with a preconfigured Cassandra to support this index implementation.
-To start a single instance execute:
+The example uses a Docker container with a preconfigured Cassandra to support this implementation.
+Make sure you execute the following commands in Docker (i.e. Docker Quickstart Terminal).

+To start a single Cassandra node execute:

 ```
-$ docker run --name cassandra-node01 -d jmiddleton/cassandra-fhir
+$ docker run -p 9042:9042 --name cassandra-node01 -d jmiddleton/cassandra_fhir:3.0.4
 ```

 To connect to Cassandra from `cqlsh`, start another container as follows:

 ```
-$ docker run -it --link cassandra-node01:cassandra --rm jmiddleton/cassandra-fhir cqlsh cassandra
+$ docker run -it --link cassandra-node01:cassandra --rm jmiddleton/cassandra_fhir:3.0.4 cqlsh cassandra
 ```

 The example walks through creating a table and index for a JSON column.
 Then shows how to performs queries on some inserted data.